-The Company and two of its former officers were named as defendants in a putative shareholder class action entitled Speakes v.
-Taro Pharmaceutical Industries, Ltd., No. 16-CV-08318, filed October 25, 2016, which is now pending in the United States District Court for the Southern District of New York.
-The current version of the complaint, filed on June 19, 2017, asserts claims under Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") against all defendants and Section 20(a) of the Exchange Act against the individual defendants.
+The Company and two of its former officers are named as defendants in a putative shareholder class action entitled Speakes v.
+Taro Pharmaceutical Industries, Ltd., filed October 25, 2016, which is now pending in the United States District Court for the Southern District of New York and asserts claims under Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") against all defendants and Section 20(a) of the Exchange Act against the individual defendants.
 It generally alleges that the defendants made material misstatements and omissions in connection with an alleged conspiracy to fix drug prices.
-The Company filed a motion to dismiss on October 11, 2017.
-The lead plaintiff (the City of Atlanta Firefighters' Pension Fund) filed its opposition to the motion to dismiss on December 11, 2017.
-The Company filed its reply to this opposition on January 10, 2018.
-The motion to dismiss is pending.
+On September 24, 2018, the Court granted in part and denied in part the Company's motion to dismiss.